-Vijayadasami, popularly known is a major Indian festival celebrated all over the country.
-The festivities last for 10 days and the Dussehra the culmination of the festival.
+Dussehra, popularly known as Vijayadasami, is a major Indian festival celebrated all the length and breadth of the country.
+The festivities of Vijayadashmi last for 10 days and the Dussehra is the culmination of the festival.
 It is also referred to as Navaratri.
 The main theme of the festival, as in most cases, is the victory of Good over Evil.

 Dussehra is one of the major Hindu festivals.
-It is celebrated because Ravana, the demon king had kidnapped Sita the wife of Lord Rama, and kept her in captivity.
-Lord Rama killed the demon king Ravana after a 9 day battle and freed his wife, Goddess Sita.
+As per the Ramayana and Hindu mythology, Ravana, the demon king had kidnapped Sita the wife of Lord Rama, took her to Lanka, his kingdom, and kept her there in captivity.
+Lord Rama finally reached Lanka and after a fierce battle killed the demon king Ravana after a nine-day battle and freed his wife, Goddess Sita.

 Why is Navratri Celebrated